 Like state governments in the Northeast, California energy planners have big ambitions for renewable energy.
 But offshore wind energy is certain to get a high degree of scrutiny under California’s other environmental laws and policies protecting the coast, where development of all kinds is highly restricted.

-Associate Editor Kirk Moore was a reporter for the Asbury Park Press for over 30 years before joining WorkBoat in 2015.
+Associate Editor Kirk Moore was a reporter for the Asbury Park Press for more than 30 years and a 25-year field editor for National Fisherman before joining our Commercial Marine editorial staff in 2015.
 He wrote several award-winning stories on marine, environmental, coastal and military issues that helped drive federal and state government policy changes.
-He has also been a field editor for WorkBoat’s sister publication, National Fisherman, for almost 25 years.
 Moore was awarded the Online News Association 2011 Knight Award for Public Service for the “Barnegat Bay Under Stress,” 2010 series that led to the New Jersey state government’s restoration plan.
 He lives in West Creek, N.J.